nofuture-git/31g/trunk/Code/NoFuture/Rand/README.md

 # NoFuture.Rand
 ---

 This is a collection projects for generating test data at random.
+Its features are intended to be easily accessed through static-factories.
+The naming convention is such that a factory always starts with the name _Random_[such-and-such].
+Furthermore, these factories are decorated with the attribute named _RandomFactory_.

 ---